-As of December 31, 2019 and 2018, the Group has existing and pending trademark registration for its products for a term of 10 to 20 years.
-It also has copyrights for its 7-kg LPG container, Gasulito with stylized letter "P" and two flames, Powerburn 2T and Petron New Logo (22 styles).
+As of December 31, 2020 and 2019, the Group has existing and pending trademark registration for its products for a term of 10 to 20 years.
+It also has copyrights for its 7-kg LPG container, Gasulito with stylized letter "P" and two flames, Powerburn 2T, Petron New Logo (22 styles), Philippine Card Designs and Malaysian Card Designs, and Petron font.
 Copyrights endure during the lifetime of the creator and for another 50 years after creator's death.